-Germany has developed and introduced into practice improved technologies for chemotherapy, radiation therapy and lung cancer surgery.
+Germany has developed and introduced into practice improved technologies for chemotherapy, radiation therapy, and lung cancer surgery.
 They are more effective than classical methods and demonstrate excellent survival rates.

-New treatment methods for stage 4 lung cancer
+New treatment methods for stage 4 lung cancer in Germany

-The treatment of patients with stage 4 lung cancer is aimed at increasing life expectancy, improving its quality, preventing and eliminating complications.
-To achieve success in therapy, German oncologists use such methods as embolization, innovative drugs for pharmacotherapy, surgical interventions and others.
+The treatment of patients with stage 4 lung cancer is aimed at increasing life expectancy, improving its quality, preventing, and eliminating complications.
+To achieve success in therapy, German oncologists use such methods as embolization, innovative drugs for pharmacotherapy, surgical interventions, and others.

-Embolization of metastases
+Embolization of metastases in Germany

-Embolization results in tumor size reduction, bleeding control and normalization of the patient's condition.
+Embolization results in tumor size reduction, bleeding control, and normalization of the patient's condition.
 In addition, embolization can be performed to create favorable conditions for further drug therapy.
 The procedure is effective in more than 90% of cases and has the following advantages:

 - No need for general anesthesia – it is enough to use local anesthesia in the catheterization area.

 Embolization is often combined with local chemotherapy.
 This procedure is called transarterial chemoembolization.
 It uses microspheres saturated with chemotherapy drugs.
-The last ones clog the vessels, thereby stopping hemorrhage and reducing the blood supply to the neoplasm.
+The last ones clog the vessels, that way stopping hemorrhage and reducing the blood supply to the neoplasm.
 An additional effect is achieved due to the release of anticancer drugs for several weeks after the procedure.
 They enter the tumor in high concentrations, and therefore they have a more pronounced effect on it as compared to systemic chemotherapy.

 Immunotherapy has the following benefits:

-- This type of therapy reduces the size of the tumor, stops the division of cancer cells and significantly slows down the growth of the neoplasm.
+- This type of therapy reduces the size of the tumor, stops the division of cancer cells, and significantly slows down the growth of the neoplasm.

 - The drugs are selected individually after an accurate study of the tumor cell type.